cryologger/glacier-velocity-tracker/README.md

 For a more detailed bill of materials, including requirements for power and mounting of a complete deployable system, please see [ASSEMBLY.md](/Documentation/ASSEMBLY.md).

 **Table 1.** Components making up Cryologger GVT v2.2.1.
 Prices are listed in USD and are current as of December 2023.
-Taxes and/or shipping are not included. <sup>1</sup>Denotes optional component.
+Taxes and shipping are not included. <sup>1</sup>Denotes optional component.
 | Component | Product | Quantity | Cost (USD) |
 | --- | --- | :---: | :---: |
 | PCB | [Custom Cryologger Printed Circuit Board](https://jlcpcb.com) | 1 | $5.00 |